 With her family having been involved for decades, Jessica was surely always going to have an interest in motorsport.
 “I used to watch my Dad compete in karts and always wanted to have a go.
 My family has always been involved in karting and our history with the sport goes back four generations, so I think this sport runs through my veins,” she said.
 It was at the age of four that Jessica first started karting, driving a Bambino kart.
 Even at this age, it was clear she loved the speed and excitement of racing.
 “I have always loved anything that involves speed, including fairground rides, so karting wasn’t any different – it fulfilled my need for an adrenaline rush immediately,” she explained.

 Jessica first began competing when she entered the Bambino Kart Club Championship.
-It was then in 2012 that she started racing with her father in a ‘Dad and Daughter’ team.
-After spending three years racing together, Jessica entered the NKF Championship in the Cadet class, and despite the season being a steep learning curve, managed to achieve a best result of 5th place.
-In 2017, she moved from the MBM team she had been racing with the previous season, to the Bambino Kart Club team as she again competed in the NKF Championship, as well as the CKRC Championship.
-“CKRC runs at Rowrah which is very close to where I live.
+It was then in 2012 that she started racing with her father in a ‘dad and daughter’ team.
+After spending three years racing together, Jessica entered the NKF (Northern Karting Federation) Championship in the Cadet class, and despite the season being a steep learning curve, managed to achieve a best result of fifth place.
+In 2017, she moved from the MBM team she had been racing with the previous season, to the Bambino Kart Club team as she again competed in the NKF Championship, as well as the CKRC (Cumbria Kart Racing Club) Championship.
+“CKRC runs at Rowrah kart track which is very close to where I live.
 Both my Great-grandfathers were involved in buying and building the circuit, so it has a special place in my heart,” the young driver told me.
 Although it was her debut in the series, Jessica went on to be crowned champion in the CKRC Championship.
 “I was very proud to have won the championship in the IAME Cadet class, especially at my home track.
-It was great to finish off my career in cadets by winning,” Jessica added.
+It was great to finish off my career in Cadets by winning,” Jessica added.

-With her family having been involved in motorsport for decades, she often takes inspiration from them, with her cousin Jonny being one of her biggest idols.
-“I look up to Jonny because I have watched his racing and followed his progress ever since he started in bambino, right through to him racing in F4.
+With her family having been involved in motorsport for decades, she often takes inspiration from them, with her cousin, and Red-Bull junior driver, Jonny Edgar being one of her biggest idols.
+“I look up to Jonny because I have watched his racing and followed his progress ever since he started in bambino karts, right through to him racing in the ADAC F4 Championship.
 I would like to follow in his footsteps and achieve similar success,” Jessica told me.
 With her hoping to enter the world of single seater racing, it is a Formula 3 championship that she is aiming for in the future, before going on to make it at the top of the motorsport ladder.
 “My dream series to race in would be W Series – all the women competing in the championship are so inspiring.
 I would then ultimately like to become a driver in F1, showcasing to the world that motorsport is one of the only sports that men and women can compete on an even playing field,” she said.
 With an already impressive career, Jessica may even be considered one of the frontrunners in the Rising Stars programme.
-She has proven herself to be a quick learner with motorsport flowing through her veins, so it will be very interesting to see how she gets on this season.
+She has proven herself to be a quick learner with motorsport flowing through her veins, so it will be very interesting to see how she gets on this season and in the future.